Frequently Asked Questions

 Check out our Top 5 Tips on training for your trek here

 Please bring eco-friendly traveler's shampoo and soap and use them sparingly.
 We also recommend bringing biodegradable bath tissue to use throughout the trek.

 Nothing ruins a trek like an upset stomach.
-In order to avoid becoming ill while you are away we would recommend following these simple steps:
+In order to avoid becoming ill while you are away, we recommend following these simple steps: